SmartlyDressedGames/Unturned-Docs/ItemData.md

 __Oxygen__: The number of oxygen to restore or deplete.

+__Experience__: The number of experience to be gained or be taken away upon consumption.

 __Should_Delete_After_Use__: `false`, `true`.
 Defaults to true.

 __Item_Reward_Spawn_ID__: ID of an item generated upon usage of the consumable.